Sunnylands— A Midcentury Masterpiece

 The centerpiece of the 200-acre estate is a fabulous glass and Mexican lava rock 25,000- square-foot midcentury home designed by architect A. Quincy Jones.
 It’s hard not to “ooh and aah” when the front door of the historic main house opens onto the spectacular great room with its pink marble floors, prolific planting, outstanding art collection (Rodin’s Eve surrounded by 300 pink bromeliads will be one of the first things you’ll see in the central atrium), exquisite furnishings, and panoramic desert views.

-Art Price’s Welcome Birds, a favorite of the Annenbergs, greet visitors to Sunnylands.
+Art Price’s Birds of Welcome, a favorite of the Annenbergs, greets visitors to Sunnylands.

 Visitors on the 90-minute Historic House Tour, which is the only way to visit the home, learn all about the property and the people who designed, built, lived in and stayed at this wonderful estate.
 You’ll visit all of the rooms in the house including my personal favorite–the Room of Memories.
 It’s chock full of memorabilia marking momentous occasions, Christmas cards and thank you letters—some from British royalty, photos, portraits, and family mementos.